magonzalez112/zabbix-mtr-ping/README.md

-TESTED and RUNNING ON PRODUCTION ZABBIX 6.0 LTS: working as expected
+TESTED and RUNNING ON PRODUCTION ZABBIX 6.0 LTS: working as expected.

+To do:
+- [ ] Add MACROS for more flexibility

 # zabbix-mtr-ping
 Zabbix ping remote hosts over mtr